impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 ```

 Now all we need to do is look up each command's meaning in the manual, one at a time.
-To do this, we'll use [the GNU.org manual on `sed`](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html){:target="_blank" rel="noopener"}, which has [a section on `sed` scripts](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html#sed-scripts){:target="_blank" rel="noopener"}.
+To do this, we'll use [the GNU.org manual on `sed`](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html){:target="_blank" rel="noopener" }, which has [a section on `sed` scripts](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html#sed-scripts){:target="_blank" rel="noopener" }.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>